PrefectHQ/prefect/docs/concepts/incidents.md

       - **match**: The resource emitting your event of interest.
 You can match on specific resource IDs, use wildcards to match on all resources of a given type, and even match on other resource attributes, like `prefect.resource.name`.

       - **expect**: The event type to listen for.
-For example, you could listen for any of the following event types:
+For example, you could listen for any (or all) of the following event types:
           - `prefect-cloud.incident.declared`
           - `prefect-cloud.incident.resolved`
           - `prefect-cloud.incident.updated.severity`